gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 7014H

-Control transfers to this routine from the "BLOAD" statement handler to load data from the cassette into memory.
+Control transfers to this routine from the "`BLOAD`" statement handler to load data from the cassette into memory.
 The cassette is read until an identification block with a file type of D0H and the correct filename is found (70B8H).
 The data block header is then located on the cassette (72E9H).
 The offset value is popped from the Z80 stack and added to the start address from the cassette (700BH).
 The stop address is read from cassette (700BH) and the offset added to this as well.
 The entry address is read from cassette (700BH) and placed in [SAVENT](#savent) in case auto-run is required.
 Successive data bytes are then read from cassette (72D4H) and placed in memory, at the start address initially, until the stop address is reached.
-Finally the motor is turned off via the TAPIOF standard routine and control transfers to the "BLOAD" termination point (6EF4H).
+Finally the motor is turned off via the [TAPIOF](#tapiof) standard routine and control transfers to the "`BLOAD`" termination point (6EF4H).

 <a name="703fh"></a>

     Address...
 703FH

-This is the "CLOAD" and "CLOAD?" statement handler.
-The program text is first checked for a trailing "PRINT" token (91H) which is how the "?" character is tokenized.
+This is the "`CLOAD`" and "`CLOAD?`" statement handler.
+The program text is first checked for a trailing "`PRINT`" token (91H) which is how the "`?`" character is tokenized.
 The filename is then evaluated (708CH) and the cassette read until an identification block with a filetype of D3H and the correct filename is found (70B8H).
-For "CLOAD" a "NEW" operation is then performed (6287H) to erase the current program text.
+For "`CLOAD`" a "`NEW`" operation is then performed (6287H) to erase the current program text.
 For "CLOAD?" all pointers in the Program Text Area are converted to line numbers (54EAH) to match the cassette data.

 The data block header is located on the cassette and successive data bytes read from cassette and placed in memory or compared with the current memory contents (715DH).
-When the data block has been completely read the message "OK" is displayed (6678H) and control transfers directly to the end of the Interpreter Mainloop (4237H) to reset the Variable storage pointers.
-For "CLOAD?" reading of the data block will terminate if the cassette byte is not the same as the program text byte in memory.
-If the address where this occurred is above the end of the Program Text Area then the handler terminates with an "OK" message as before.
-Otherwise a "Verify error" is generated.
+When the data block has been completely read the message "`OK`" is displayed (6678H) and control transfers directly to the end of the Interpreter Mainloop (4237H) to reset the Variable storage pointers.
+For "`CLOAD?`" reading of the data block will terminate if the cassette byte is not the same as the program text byte in memory.
+If the address where this occurred is above the end of the Program Text Area then the handler terminates with an "`OK`" message as before.
+Otherwise a "`Verify error`" is generated.

 <a name="708ch"></a>

     Address...
 708CH

-This routine is used by the "CLOAD" and "CSAVE" statement handlers to evaluate a filename in the program text.
-The two handlers use different entry points so that a null filename is allowed for "CLOAD" but not for "CSAVE".
+This routine is used by the "`CLOAD`" and "`CSAVE`" statement handlers to evaluate a filename in the program text.
+The two handlers use different entry points so that a null filename is allowed for "`CLOAD`" but not for "`CSAVE`".
 The filename string is evaluated (4C64H), its storage freed (680FH) and the first six characters copied to [FILNAM](#filnam).
 If the filename is longer than six characters the excess is ignored.
 If the filename is shorter than six characters then [FILNAM](#filnam) is padded with spaces.

 <a name="70b8h"></a>

     Address...
 70B8H

-This routine is used by the "CLOAD" and "BLOAD" statement handlers and for the dispatcher open function (when the device is CAS and the mode is input) to locate an identification block on the cassette.
-On entry the filename is in [FILNAM](#filnam) and the file type in register C, D3H for a tokenized BASIC (CLOAD) file, D0H for a binary (BLOAD) file and EAH for an ASCII (LOAD or data) file.
+This routine is used by the "`CLOAD`" and "`BLOAD`" statement handlers and for the dispatcher open function (when the device is CAS and the mode is input) to locate an identification block on the cassette.
+On entry the filename is in [FILNAM](#filnam) and the file type in register C, D3H for a tokenized BASIC (`CLOAD`) file, D0H for a binary (`BLOAD`) file and EAH for an ASCII (`LOAD` or data) file.

 The cassette motor is turned on and the cassette read until a header is found (72E9H).
 Each identification block is prefixed by ten file type characters so successive characters are read from cassette (72D4H) and compared to the required file type.
 If the file type characters do not match control transfers back to the start of the routine to find the next header.
 Otherwise the next six characters are read in (72D4H) and placed in [FILNAM](#filnam).
 If [FILNAM](#filnam) is full of spaces no filename match is attempted and the identification block has been found.
 Otherwise the contents of [FILNAM](#filnam) and [FILNM2](#filnm2) are compared to determine whether this is the required file.
-If the match is unsuccessful, and the Interpreter is in direct mode, the message "Skip:" is displayed (710DH) followed by the filename.
+If the match is unsuccessful, and the Interpreter is in direct mode, the message "`Skip:`" is displayed (710DH) followed by the filename.
 Control then transfers back to the start of the routine to try the next header.
-If the match is successful, and the Interpreter is in direct mode, the message "Found:" is displayed (710DH) followed by the filename and the routine terminates.
+If the match is successful, and the Interpreter is in direct mode, the message "`Found:`" is displayed (710DH) followed by the filename and the routine terminates.

 <a name="70ffh"></a>

     Address...
 70FFH

-This is the plain text message "Found:" terminated by a zero byte.
+This is the plain text message "`Found:`" terminated by a zero byte.

 <a name="7106h"></a>

     Address...
 7106H

-This is the plain text message "Skip :" terminated by a zero byte.
+This is the plain text message "`Skip :`" terminated by a zero byte.

 <a name="710dh"></a>

     Address...
 710DH

-Unless [CURLIN](#curlin) shows the Interpreter to be in program mode this routine first displays (6678H) the message whose address is supplied in register pair HL, followed by the six characters contained in FILENAM2.
+Unless [CURLIN](#curlin) shows the Interpreter to be in program mode this routine first displays (6678H) the message whose address is supplied in register pair HL, followed by the six characters contained in [FILNM2](#filnm2).

 <a name="7125h"></a>

     Address...
 7125H

-This routine is used by the "CSAVE" and "BSAVE" statement handlers and for the dispatcher open function (when the device is CAS and the mode is output) to write an identification block to cassette.
-On entry the filename is in [FILNAM](#filnam) and the filetype in register A, D3H for a tokenized BASIC (CSAVE) file, D0H for a binary (BSAVE) file and EAH for an ASCII (SAVE or data) file.
+This routine is used by the "`CSAVE`" and "`BSAVE`" statement handlers and for the dispatcher open function (when the device is CAS and the mode is output) to write an identification block to cassette.
+On entry the filename is in [FILNAM](#filnam) and the filetype in register A, D3H for a tokenized BASIC (`CSAVE`) file, D0H for a binary (`BSAVE`) file and EAH for an ASCII (`SAVE` or data) file.
 The cassette motor is turned on and a long header written to cassette (72F8H) The filetype byte is then written to cassette (72DEH) ten times followed by the first six characters from [FILNAM](#filnam) (72DEH).
-The cassette motor is turned off via the TAPOOF standard routine and the routine terminates.
+The cassette motor is turned off via the [TAPOOF](#tapoof) standard routine and the routine terminates.

 <a name="713eh"></a>

     Address...
 713EH

-This routine is used by the "CSAVE" statement handler to write the Program Text Area to cassette as a single data block.
+This routine is used by the "`CSAVE`" statement handler to write the Program Text Area to cassette as a single data block.
 All pointers in the program text are converted back to line numbers (54EAH) to make the text address independent.
 The cassette motor is turned on and a short header written to cassette (72F8H) The entire Program Text Area is then written to cassette a byte at a time (72DEH) and followed with seven zero bytes (72DEH) as a terminator.
-The cassette motor is then turned off via the TAPOOF standard routine and the routine terminates.
+The cassette motor is then turned off via the [TAPOOF](#tapoof) standard routine and the routine terminates.

 <a name="715dh"></a>

     Address...
 715DH

-This routine is used by the "CLOAD" and "CLOAD?" statement handlers to read a single data block into the Program Text Area or to compare it with the current contents.
-On entry register A contains a flag to distinguish between the two statements, 00H for "CLOAD" and FFH for "CLOAD?".
+This routine is used by the "`CLOAD`" and "`CLOAD?`" statement handlers to read a single data block into the Program Text Area or to compare it with the current contents.
+On entry register A contains a flag to distinguish between the two statements, 00H for "`CLOAD`" and FFH for "`CLOAD?`".
 The cassette motor is turned on and the first header located (72E9H).
 Successive characters are read from cassette (72D4H) and placed in the Program Text Area or compared with the current contents.
-If the current statement is "CLOAD?" the routine will terminate with FLAG NZ if the cassette character is not the same as the memory character.
+If the current statement is "`CLOAD?`" the routine will terminate with FLAG NZ if the cassette character is not the same as the memory character.
 Otherwise data will be read until ten successive zeroes are found.
-This sequence of zeroes is composed of the last program line end of line character, the end link and the seven terminator zeroes added by "CSAVE".
-Note that the routine will probably terminate during this sequence, when used by "CLOAD?", as memory comparison is still in progress.
-This accounts for the rather peculiar coding of the "CLOAD?" handler terminating conditions.
+This sequence of zeroes is composed of the last program line end of line character, the end link and the seven terminator zeroes added by "`CSAVE`".
+Note that the routine will probably terminate during this sequence, when used by "`CLOAD?`", as memory comparison is still in progress.
+This accounts for the rather peculiar coding of the "`CLOAD?`" handler terminating conditions.

 <a name="7182h"></a>